-For help with registration, you may also contact the Department of Spanish at: WorldLanguages@unt.edu.
+For help registering for a class, you may also contact the Department of Spanish at: WorldLanguages@unt.edu.

 Advising Frequently Asked Questions (FAQ)

 1. In order to receive a minor in Spanish, a student only has to take three (9 hours) upper level classes (3000 or 4000) past 2050.
-We recommend that these students come by LANG 101-F in order to find out what classes are best for them after 2050 and to add the minor to their records in EIS.
-Although we don't have a "form" to fill out to declare a minor, we want students to let their major advisor know that they have a minor in Spanish.
+We recommend that students schedule an advising appointment to discuss which advanced courses are best for them and to add the minor to their records.
+Although there is not a form to fill out to declare a minor, students should let their major's advisor know that they have a minor in Spanish.

-5. A foreign language major can transfer credit to UNT for taking up to five advanced level classes (15 hours) taken at another four-year university (first being approved by College of Liberal Arts & Social Sciences and our department) or a pre-approved study abroad program.
+5. A Spanish major can transfer up to five advanced level classes (15 hours) taken at another four-year university (first being approved by College of Liberal Arts & Social Sciences and our department) or a pre-approved study abroad program.

-6. Students who are native speakers of a language that is not offered in our department can take a proficiency exam to earn a waiver for required language courses, as long as it is approved by their major program.
-Please see the Resources section for detailed information about proficiency testing.
+6. Students who are native speakers of a language that is not offered at UNT can take a proficiency exam to earn a waiver for required language courses, as long as it is approved by their major program.
+Please visit the Department of World Languages, Literatures, and Cultures' website for more information.

-8. Our department placement exam allows students to earn anywhere from 3-12 credit hours.
-Please see the Resources section for detailed information about placement testing.
+7. Our department placement exam allows students to earn anywhere from 3-12 credit hours in Spanish courses at the beginner and intermediate level.
+Click here for more information.

-9. Students may be asked to show proof of prerequisite to enroll in some courses.
-Please see the Resources section for detailed information about Course Prerequisites.
+8. Students may be asked to show proof of prerequisite to enroll in some courses.
+Learn mroe about course prerequisites here.